eugeneswalker/gitlab-chart/doc/charts/gitlab/sidekiq/index.md

 ### Example Network Policy

-The Sidekiq service requires Ingress connections for only the Prometheus exporter if enabled.
-And normally requires Egress connections to various places.
+The Sidekiq service requires Ingress connections for only the Prometheus exporter if enabled, and normally requires Egress connections to various places.
 This examples adds the following network policy:

 - All Ingress requests from the network on TCP `10.0.0.0/8` port 3807 are allowed for metrics exporting